+A tobacco and nicotine addict needs help to quit.
 Tobacco is a financially profitable plant that is grown in countries around the world, including the United States.
 It stimulates the nervous system and has some psychoactive properties that are due, in part, to a chemical that is found in tobacco called nicotine.
-Nicotine is a very addictive chemical and is one of the primary reasons why people find it difficult to stop using tobacco products, particularly cigarettes.
-People who are unable to stop the use of tobacco, even knowing that it is causing them harm, are suffering from nicotine addiction or nicotine dependency.
+Nicotine is a very addictive chemical and is one of the primary reasons why people find it difficult to stop using tobacco products, mainly cigarettes.
+Individuals who are unable to halt the use of tobacco, even knowing that it is causing them harm, are suffering from tobacco and nicotine addict.

 Nicotine is known to increase neurotransmitters such as dopamine in the brain.
 Mood is regulated by neurotransmitters, which can influence one’s behavior.
 With dopamine, feelings of pleasure are increased.
 The pleasurable response is a very temporary one, however, and this leads to the desire for more nicotine.
 There is also a certain amount of behavioral pleasure that comes from smoking.
-This form of pleasure stems from the touch, sight, and smell of smoking and is yet another part of the addiction.
+This form of pleasure stems from the touch, sight, and smell of smoking and is yet another part for the tobacco and nicotine addict.

-The most basic way to stop one’s addiction to tobacco and nicotine is to stop smoking.
+The most basic way to stop one’s addiction to tobacco and nicotine is to quit smoking.
 Ninety percent of the time, people who stop smoking do so cold turkey; however, this is a difficult path to take.
 Withdrawal symptoms elevate the desire for another smoke and decrease the chances of success for many who try to stop without any support or treatment.
 Withdrawal symptoms associated with nicotine addiction include anxiety, disturbances in one’s ability to sleep, increased hunger, cravings, depression, and irritability.
 These symptoms typically start within a few hours of the last cigarette and worsen the longer one goes without using tobacco products.
-Studies show that of the people who attempt to simply stop smoking without assistance, 85 percent resume smoking as soon as one week from the time they stopped.
-For some people, nicotine replacement sprays, patches, and gum can help stop the addiction.
+Studies show that of the people who attempt to stop smoking without assistance, 85 percent resume smoking as soon as one week from the time they stopped.
+For some people, nicotine replacement sprays, patches, and gum can help halt the tobacco and nicotine addict.
 This type of therapy provides a very minimal amount of nicotine, just enough to prevent the symptoms of withdrawal.
 These remedies are not always successful, however, as they do not address the behavioral needs that some associate with the act of smoking.
 Other treatments are also helpful and may even be used in addition to nicotine replacement.
 Counseling or group therapy are traditional addiction treatment methods.
 Smoking cessation programs are often offered at medical facilities such as hospitals and offices.
-Acupuncture and hypnosis are alternative methods that some may find success with.
+Acupuncture and hypnosis are alternative ways that some may find successful for tobacco and nicotine addict .

-Read more about tobacco/nicotine addiction and addiction treatment by reviewing the following list of links:
+Read more about tobacco and nicotine addict, addiction treatment by reviewing the following list of links:

 - How is Tobacco Used?